sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 ![](./Images/prototype1.png)

 - Home
-  - description
+  - The user can check their level and choose to play at certain level.
+The first picture is of level 4 and the second picture is of level 5.

 ![](./Images/prototype2.png)
 ![](./Images/prototype10.png)

-- (Task 1) Watch history at Lv.4
+- (Task 1)
-  - description
+  -

 ![](./Images/prototype3.png)
 ![](./Images/prototype4.png)